SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 nginx

-Topic 209: File Sharing
+## Topic 209: File Sharing

-209.1 Samba Server Configuration (weight: 5)
+### 209.1 Samba Server Configuration

-Weight	5
+#### Weight	5

-Description	Candidates should be able to set up a Samba server for various clients.
+#### Description	Candidates should be able to set up a Samba server for various clients.
 This objective includes setting up Samba as a standalone server as well as integrating Samba as a member in an Active Directory.
 Furthermore, the configuration of simple CIFS and printer shares is covered.
 Also covered is a configuring a Linux client to use a Samba server.
 Troubleshooting installations is also tested.

 Key Knowledge Areas:

 Samba 4 documentation